SymGo/lexi_go/README.md

 # User manual of LexiGo

-## IMPORTANT: It only works on Mozilla Firefox
+## IMPORTANT: We recommand launching the app on Mozilla Firefox.
+The app might crush on other browsers.
 ### Package used
 #### Django 4.1.3
 #### DeepL 1.11.0